Last modified: March 10, 2026

 B, Overnight in Sophia.

-Start exploring Plovdiv’s rich archaeological past at the ancient Forum of Philippopolis .
-Then see the Roman Odeon and the Roman mosaics in Trakart cultural centre.
+On arrival, begin exploring Plovdiv's archaeological heritage at the ancient Forum of Philippopolis, the Roman Odeon, and the Roman mosaics at the Trakart Cultural Centre.

 B, Overnight in Plovdiv in a 3* hotel.